 Q: I don’t look good in white, can I buy a Gi elsewhere?

 A. Absolutely!
 Traditionally Judogi’s are White or Blue, but if you would like to buy a Jiu Jitsu Gi in another color, you are very welcome to.
 We recommend a Single Weave Fuji.
 Just be sure it is either a Judo or Jiu Jitsu Gi as other martial arts Gi’s are thinner and don’t hold up to heavy grappling.

 A. We recommend wearing a pair of athletic or compression shorts and a compression shirt (also called a rash guard) under your gi.
-For Friday No Gi, we recommend wearing a rash guard and a pair of athletic shorts or fight shorts.

 Q: Can I still learn Judo if I have never done martial arts or grappling before?

 Absolutely!
 Red River Judo welcomes people of all skill level and age levels.
 It is never to late to learn a new skill.

 Q: Should I be concerned about injury?

 Judo, like most martial arts, is a contact sport.
 There is always the possibility for injury.
 When starting judo, the first thing a student learns is how to fall, because a person cannot effectively throw if they don’t know how to effectively fall.
 We strongly recommend stretching before and after class.